Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 What does a Shopify monthly retainer cost?

-Marketing retainers (SEO, paid ads, email): $1,500–$15,000/month.
-CRO retainers: $2,500–$20,000/month.
-Development/maintenance retainers: $1,500–$10,000/month.
-Fractional ecommerce leadership: $3,000–$15,000/month.
-Plus enterprise support: $5,000–$50,000+/month.
-Most retainers have a 3–6 month minimum commitment.
+Marketing retainers (SEO, paid ads, email): $1,500-$15,000/month.
+CRO retainers: $2,500-$20,000/month.
+Development/maintenance retainers: $1,500-$10,000/month.
+Fractional ecommerce leadership: $3,000-$15,000/month.
+Plus enterprise support: $5,000-$50,000+/month.
+Most retainers have a 3-6 month minimum commitment.
+For category-specific retainer pricing, see the dedicated cost guides for SEO, CRO, email marketing, and maintenance.

 Next step

 Now that you have realistic pricing in mind, the next step is scoping your project and getting actual quotes.
+Browse Shopify experts by specialty to compare candidates and their pricing side by side, or get matched and receive a real scoped quote.

-Need a scoped Shopify expert quote?
+Need a real scoped quote for your Shopify project?

 Get Matched